gwdevhub/gwlauncher/README.md

 *   ".dat Patch" allows you to run multiple clients off of one installation.
 (Side effects occur when using this, see below for details)
 *   Open source.

+#### New

+* * * *
+* Alias column to further identify which account is tied to the particular entered character name.
+* For those that do not have much hard drive space but want to run multiple accounts...
+	This now checks the path for the dat file.
+If it does not exist it scans other account entry paths.
+	If the entry is inactive it will move the dat file to the clicked account path and run the game.
+	If it can't find a dat to move.
+It will just start the game and get a fresh dat from the server.
+* * * *

 ### Installation

 * * *